philippgille/philippgille.github.io/resume_philipp-gille.md

 - Living in Leipzig, Germany
 - Speaking fluent English and German
+- Willing to relocate or work remotely
+    - Some cities I'd like to work in: San Francisco / Bay Area, Dubai, Singapore, Perth
-- Willing to relocate (abroad) or work remotely, working full- or part-time, as well as contract work
+- Working full- or part-time, as well as contract work
 - Preferring to work in either agile startups or innovative subsidiaries / departments of corporations

 CV in chronological order